madduck/tptools/README.md

 ## Configuration

 There is a common configuration file for `tptools` to get default settings from.
 These settings can then be overridden with command-line options.
-The configuration file must be in [TOML format](https://en.wikipedia.org/wiki/TOML) and live in `$XDG_CONFIG_DIR/tptools/cfg.toml`, which is `%LOCALAPPDATA%\tptools\cfg.toml` on Windows.
+The configuration file must be in [TOML format](https://en.wikipedia.org/wiki/TOML) and live in `$XDG_CONFIG_DIR/tptools/cfg.toml`, which is `%APPDATA%\tptools\cfg.toml` on Windows.

 The following is an example of this configuration file: